movibe/laravelcp/readme.md

 # Short install
 ###Want more detail?
 Review the original directions at the bottom

--Download the latest release
+- Download the latest release
--Extract the archive in your web-based folder (that is ready to host a laravel app) --LaravelCP comes with .htaccess and a web.config to route your urls properly -Edit app/config - database.php, mail.php - add your settings -Install, migrate and seed
+- Extract the archive in your web-based folder (that is ready to host a laravel app) -- LaravelCP comes with .htaccess and a web.config to route your urls properly
+- Edit app/config - database.php, mail.php - add your settings
+- Install, migrate and seed

 ```
     composer install --dev